mech/Notes/Software Engineering/ood.md

 * OOD metrics cannot identify designs that do the wrong thing in the right way.
 * Arranging code to efficiently accommodate change is a matter of design.
 * Refactor towards patterns instead of implementing a pattern right away.
+* Good design preserves maximum flexibility at minimum cost by putting off decisions at every opportunity, deferring commitments until more specific requirements arrive.
+When that day comes, refactoring is how you morph the current code structure into one that will accommodate the new requirements.

 > Knowing how software should look when it's done does not cause it to build itself; applications come into existence because some programmer applied the tools.
 The end result, be it a beautiful cabinet or a rickety chair, reflects its programmer's experience with the tools of design.